LandonPyko/SoftwareSecurity/P4/manual/P4-App/README.md

 Install: express, sqlite3, cors, and axios

+open 2 terminals

+In both, go to the src directory

+To start React Server
-npm run dev to start React Server
+npm run dev

-npm start to run backend server
+To run backend server
+npm start